Cooperation on Culture as a multidimensional tool for development

 Source: SEGIB based on Agencies and Directorates-General for Cooperation.

-Mexico, in turn, focused much of its Bilateral SSC on the conservation of Cultural heritage (tangible and intangible), specifically on the protection of indigenous languages and cultures, on the assessment of the impact of archaeological sites declared as world heritage, and the restoration of murals.
-It also played a major role in Cultural diplomacy, almost entirely through Escuelas México, directly contributing to the improvement of higher education in several countries of the region.
+Specifically, Mexico focused much of its Bilateral SSC on the preservation of Cultural heritage (tangible and intangible), particularly on the protection of indigenous languages and cultures; the assessment of the impact of archaeological sites declared as world heritage; and the restoration of murals.

 June 2024

-Photos: Ibero-American initiatives that strengthen Culture in the region “Ibermemoria sonora y audiovisual”, “Iberorquestas” and “Ibercocinas”.
+Photos: Ibero-American initiatives that strengthen Culture in the region: “Ibermemoria sonora y audiovisual” and “Ibercocinas”.
 Image bank on South-South and Triangular Cooperation in Ibero-America.
-SEGIB-PIFCSS 2021.
+SEGIB-PIFCSS.
+2021.